Sapienza-HRI/MUS_ICSR24/README.md

 # MUS_ICSR24
-Multimodality User Study for CANOPIES project
+Within this repository, you will find all the supporting materials for the Multimodality User Study for CANOPIES project.